Step 1. Complete the Application Materials

 Step 3.
 MERLIN Entrepreneurs are Selected

-Each month approximately 2-3 new prospects are chosen to participate in the entrepreneurial/mentor relationship.
+Each month approximately 2-3 new applicants are chosen to participate in the entrepreneurial/mentor relationship.

 Mentors and entrepreneur are matched based on the skill sets and interest of mentors for the issue or challenge that the entrepreneur is facing.